growupboron/agl-docs/docs/0_Getting_Started/1_Quickstart/Quickstart.md

         $ xzcat agl-demo-platform-crosssdk-raspberrypi4-64.wic.xz | sudo dd of=<sdcard_device_name> bs=4M
         $ sync

+    **IMPORTANT NOTE:** Before re-writing any device on your Build Host, you need to be sure you are actually writing to the removable MicroSD card and not some other device.
+        Each computer is different and removable devices can change from time to time.
+        Consequently, you should repeat the previous operation with the MicroSD card to confirm the device name every time you write to the card.

+      To summarize this example so far, we have the following:
+        The first SATA drive is `/dev/sda` and `/dev/sdc` corresponds to the MicroSD card, and is also marked as a removable device.You can see this in the output of the `lsblk` command where "1" appears in the "RM" column for that device.

   3. SSH into Raspberry Pi :
     - Connect Raspberry Pi to network : `Homescreen > Settings`, IP address mentioned here.